 - 81% of all enterprises have reported that they have a multi-cloud strategy already laid out or in the works.

-- By the end of 2021, 67% of all enterprise infrastructure will be cloud-based.
+- At the end of 2021, 67% of all enterprise infrastructure was cloud-based.

 - It is reported that 82% of the workload will reside on the cloud